choym0098/Networking-in-C-C-/README.md

 # TCP/IP Stack
-Implement Layer 2 and 3 of TCP/IP Stack from scratch
+Implement Layer 2 and 3 of TCP/IP Stack from scratch in C

 ## Repository Explanation
-This repository is for keeping track of footage of me learning about TCP/IP stack (particularly L2/L3) from a course instructed by Abhishek CSEPracticals and Shiwani Nigam.
+This repository is for keeping track of footage of me learning about TCP/IP stack (L2 and L3 layers) from a course instructed by Abhishek CSEPracticals and Shiwani Nigam.
+The course is heavily dependent on student's participation, as, by the nature of the course, students get to write their own code and implement the L2 and L3 layers.